-If there’s one thing to say about Argentina it’s that the country is full of excitement and ambition.
-This Latin American country is as comfortable with its citizens as it is with its visitors.
+Argentina is the birthplace of tango-the forbidden dance.
+And because this Latina American country is as comfortable with its own citizens as it is with its visitors, it’s quite possible a local may offer to teach you.
 Travelers booking flights to Argentina simply need to show some foot work- either with a soccer ball or on the dance floor-and they’ll soon feel like one of the locals.
 Book a trip to Argentina to be seduced by its history, geography and culture.

 Argentina is a big country, and the climate can vary widely.
 The north is subtropical while Patagonia in the south can be sub-Antarctic.
 The plains are usually mild and humid.
 The north is best visited between May and September while the opposite is true for Patagonia.

-Argentina has a good network of domestic flights and planes are the easiest way to get around if you’re covering long distances.
-Argentina flights can even be cheaper than buses from many parts of the country.
+Argentina’s domestic flight network is reliable and planes are the easiest way to get around if you’re covering long distances.
+Depending on the route, flights can be even cheaper than buses.

-Though slower than flights, long-distance buses are also a good option.
-All buses are equipped with a toilet, air-conditioning and even a bar.
+Long-distance buses are also a good option and are equipped with a toilet, air-conditioning and even a bar.